Franz von Suppé: Life and career

-Suppé's parents named him Francesco Ezechiele Ermenegildo when he was born on 18 April 1819 in Spalato, now Split, Dalmatia, Croatia.
-His father – like his father before him – was a civil servant in the service of the Austrian Empire.
-Suppé's mother was Viennese by birth.
+Suppé's parents named him Francesco Ezechiele Ermenegildo Cavaliere Suppé Demelli when he was born on 18 April 1819 in Spalato, now Split, Dalmatia, Croatia.
+His father – like his father before him – was a civil servant in the Austrian Empire.
+Suppé's mother was born in Vienna.

 The facts of Suppé's early years are disputed.
 Both during his lifetime and after his death various unfounded statements circulated about his background.
-The first edition of Grove's Dictionary of Music and Musicians (1884) incorrectly states that the Suppés were of Belgian descent, that Suppé was born in 1820 on board ship at Spalato, and that his full name was Francesco Ezechiele Ermenegildo Cavaliere Suppe Demelli.
+The first edition of Grove's Dictionary of Music and Musicians (1884) incorrectly states that the Suppés were of Belgian descent, that Suppé was born in 1820 aboard a ship at Spalato, and that his full name was Francesco Ezechiele Ermenegildo Cavaliere Suppe Demelli.
 Other incorrect information is given in a 1905 biography of Suppé by Otto Keller, husband of one of the composer's granddaughters, based on the unreliable recollections of Suppé's widow.
 (Note: Further information from research by Andreas Weigel published in the Oesterreichisches Musiklexikon is that Suppe's mother's maiden name was Jandovsky or Jandowsky (not Landovsky nor Landowsky, as usually given), and that Suppé lied about or embellished very many things in his biography to a degree rare in music history (for example about his education and when he met his wives).)

 Suppé spent his childhood in Zara, now Zadar, where he had his first music lessons and began to compose at an early age.
 As a boy he had encouragement in music from a local bandmaster and the Zara cathedral choirmaster.
 As a teenager in Zara, Suppé studied flute and harmony.
 According to some accounts his father wanted him to be a lawyer, and sent him to study in Padua, from where he supposedly visited Milan and met Rossini, Donizetti and Verdi and attended performances of their operas.
 (Note: This is demonstrably untrue so far as Verdi is concerned: his first opera, Oberto, was not produced until four years after Suppé moved to Vienna.)
 By another account he studied philosophy in Padua and studied law later in Vienna.

 After Suppé's father died in 1835 the family moved to Vienna, where Suppé studied music under Ignaz von Seyfried, a pupil of Mozart.
 Suppé played the flute in various orchestras and taught Italian.
 (His mother tongue was Italian, and although he learned to speak German fluently he did so with what one journalist called "a decided Italian accent".)
 In 1837 and 1841 he wrote two operas, neither of which was performed but both of which may have been influenced by Donizetti, allegedly a distant relation of the Suppés.

 Suppé was in many ways the father of Viennese operetta, yet today he is principally known for his overtures.
 If only people would ask: "Overtures to what?"
 Overtures to many delightful operettas which, for the most part, go unperformed today.